roper120nzt/DupeGem/README.md

 DupeGem was originally started because many duplicate-image finders are paid, too slow for large libraries, or unable to handle collections of 50,000+ images.
-It was built to be free, fast, fully local, and capable of scanning huge image collections while keeping the interface responsive.
+It was built to be free, fast af, fully local, and capable of scanning huge image collections while keeping the interface responsive.

 ## Download